 At HRC, we welcome learners with disabilities and/or difficulties and aim to provide the most effective support to help you achieve your goals.
 Each student’s programme is personalised and is based on identifying the areas of learning that are most relevant to your future.

 THE CURRICULUM IS STRUCTURED INTO FOUR LEARNING AREAS:

 You will be supported to develop friendship skills, an understanding of equality and diversity and an understanding of social rules and expectations.
 You will also take part in community participation activities including social and leisure groups.

 2. Employability skills and work experience

 Work experience opportunities are designed to develop your employability, personal and social skills as well as help you pursue your interests.
-These could include working on conservation projects alongside the Lea Valley and Woodland Management team or serving at The Rainbow Café.
+These could include working on conservation projects alongside the Lea Valley and Woodland Management team or serving at The Café.

 3. Independent living

 Activities are developed to help promote your personal independence skills including social communication, budgeting, shopping, domestic skills and meal preparation.

 In this area, a focus is put on developing your core skills including healthy eating, fitness, support to manage medication, sexual health and managing emotions.